I get asked all the time what to say when your ex asks how you are, and better yet, what to do.

 I read that line shortly after my first breakup and I laughed a little bit.
-If you can understand that your ex-girlfriend is only reaching out to you because she thinks it will benefit her, you’ve already got a leg up over most of her hapless victims.
+If you can understand that your ex-girlfriend is reaching out to you with a reason, you’ll be much better off than the man who doesn’t.

 Before you start reading about why she’s reaching out to you, do yourself a favor and read this article about outcome independence first.

 Without a massive fucking dose of outcome independence, you’re much more likely to reply to her in a needy way, which will absolutely ruin your chances of getting her back.

 There are only 3 reasons why your ex-girlfriend will reach out to you

 Your ex is reaching out to you because she wants something from you.
 There are 3 different reasons your ex will ask how you are, with the majority being number 2 – her reaching out because she wants validation.